 RBC GAM allocates investment purchases across a number of its investment funds, including the Fund, and clients on a regular basis.
-Conflicts in relation to investment allocations can arise around new issues and also in relation to secondary market transactions, particularly around less liquid securities where RBC GAM may be unable to fulfil the intended order for all funds or clients for which the investment is appropriate and must ensure that its allocation processes do not unfairly favour the interests of an investment fund managed by RBC GAM or the accounts of larger clients, for example.
-In order to manage this risk, under its Fairness in Allocation of Investment Opportunities Policy, RBC GAM states that its policy and practice is not to intentionally favour or disfavour any client, class of clients, or investment fund in the allocation of investment opportunities so that over a period of time, such opportunities are allocated among clients and investment funds on a fair basis.
+Conflicts in relation to allocating investment opportunities can arise around new issues and also in relation to secondary market transactions, particularly around less liquid securities where RBC GAM may be unable to fulfil the intended order for all funds or clients for which the investment is appropriate and must ensure that its allocation processes do not unfairly favour the interests of an investment fund managed by RBC GAM or the accounts of larger clients, for example.
+In order to manage this risk, RBC GAM has in place a policy for fairness in allocation, and its practice is not to intentionally favour or disfavour any client, class of clients, or investment fund in the allocation of investment opportunities so that over a period of time, such opportunities are allocated among clients and investment funds on a fair basis.

-RBC GAM's emphasis is on ensuring that all clients and investment funds, including the Fund, through their discretionary portfolio managers or fund managers, are given a fair opportunity to invest in a security that is appropriate for the specific client.
-Each portfolio manager or fund manager makes the final determination as to whether a particular investment opportunity is appropriate for the specific client or the specific investment fund to which RBC GAM provides investment management services.
+RBC GAM's emphasis is on ensuring that all clients and investment funds, including the Fund, through their institutional portfolio managers or fund managers, are given a fair opportunity to invest in a security that is appropriate for the specific client.
+Each institutional portfolio manager or fund manager makes the final determination as to whether a particular investment opportunity is appropriate for the specific client or the specific investment fund to which RBC GAM provides investment management services.